2026 USD Dates & Prices

 Hotels

-rooms.
+hotel rooms.

-European hotels, double occupancy rooms may consist of two
+In some European hotels, double occupancy

-single beds pushed together.
-We work with such hotels, so
+rooms may consist of two single beds pushed together.
+We work

-please be prepared for this arrangement.
+with such hotels, so please be prepared for this

-additional services such as the phone, minibar, or pay-per-view
+If you use additional services such as the

-TV in your room, these costs are not included in the tour
+phone, minibar, or pay-per-view TV in your room, these costs

-package and must be settled directly with the hotel upon
+directly with the hotel upon checkout.

-maximum of two people per room.
+only accommodate a maximum of two people per room.

 Meals